 The Port of Houston Fire Department currently operates three fire stations strategically stationed along the Houston Ship Channel.
 The personnel and equipment fight marine and land fires and respond to other emergencies throughout the ship channel and its tributaries.

-Port Houston operates three fireboats, three HAZMAT trucks, 2 class A pumpers and 1 booster truck to respond to fires, rescue, hazardous materials and oil spills and releases.
+Port Houston operates three fireboats, three HAZMAT trucks, 3 class A pumpers and to respond to fires, rescue, hazardous materials and oil spills and releases.
 The boats are capable of long range stays at terminal or shipboard fires with quick crew change over.
 The boats help the ship channel industrial complex stay strong and safe.

 All of our fire fighters are certified by the state of Texas as Structural Firefighter, Marine Firefighter, HazMat Technician and EMT.
 All our pilots and captains are licensed U.S. Coast Guard masters.